Coconut sugar is less processed and lower on the glycemic index than most other sugars.

 - Carbohydrates — 70-80% sucrose, 9% fructose and remaining glucose

-Store coconut sugar in airtight mason jars in the pantry to avoid getting any moisture trapped inside.
-Note, coconut sugar is sugar.
-Coconut sugar should still be used in moderation.
+Store coconut sugar in airtight containers in the pantry to avoid getting any moisture trapped inside.